kubernetes-retired/kube-aws/docs/advanced-topics/cloudformation-updates-in-cli.md

 # CloudFormation Streaming

-CloudFormation stack events can be streamed to the console (stdout) during a `kube-aws up` or `kube-aws update` operation.
+CloudFormation stack events can be streamed to the console (stdout) during a `kube-aws apply` operation.

 The format of the messages are:
 ```